mbrt/ruplicity/Docs.md

 ## Volumes

+A volume file is a tar file (compressed and/or encrypted) with a defined structure.
+Every entry in the tar is in one of the following directories:

+* `deleted`;
+* `diff`;
+* `multivol_diff`;
+* `snapshot`;
+* `multivol_snapshot`.

+Any other folder is ignored.

+If an entry is inside the `deleted` directory, means that it has been deleted in the current snapshot.
+If an entry is inside `snapshot`, means that it is stored "as-is", without the need to compute patches from previous versions.
+Similarly, if the entry is inside `multivol_snapshot`.
+The only difference is that the file is splitted in multiple numbered parts.
+For example, the path `my/file` is stored in `multivol_diff/my/file/1`, `multivol_diff/my/file/2`, etc. These chunks could span multiple volumes.
+If an entry is inside `diff`, means that it is a librsync's delta w.r.t the previous version of the file.
+Similarly if the entry is inside `multivol_diff`.
+The only difference is that the file is splitted in multiple numbered parts.
+Note that the delta file is valid only when all the chunks are available, and these could span multiple volumes.

-A volume stores file contents for some paths.
-Contents are stored in form of patches from previous contents.
-Therefore, file contents can be retreived by applying an ordered sequence of patches.
+For `diff` like-files, contents can be retreived by applying an ordered sequence of patches.

-Given a certain patch, to retreive the patch sequence (see `patchdir.normalyze_ps`), given the complete ordered sequence:
+Given a certain delta, to retreive the patch sequence (see `patchdir.normalyze_ps`), given the complete ordered sequence:
 * iterate backwards in time;
-* remove blank diffs;
+* remove blank deltas;
-* add every delta diff until a full diff is found;
+* add every delta diff until a snapshot (or multivol snapshot) is found;
 * return also the full diff and break the iteration.

 To have a patched file, we need to apply librsync patches (see `librsync.PatchedFile`).